joeblankenship1/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 * Click on the :menuselection:`Project --> Layout Manager` menu entry to open this tool.
 You'll see a blank :guilabel:`Layout manager` dialog appear.
-* Click the :guilabel:`Add` button and give the new layout the name of
+* Click the :guilabel:`Create...` button and give the new layout the name of
   |majorUrbanName|.
 * Click :guilabel:`OK`.
 * Click the :guilabel:`Show` button.